Was ship in Vietnam exposed to Agent Orange?

 Send letters to Sgt.
 Shaft, c/o John Fales, P.O.
 Box 65900, Washington, D.C.
 20035-5900; fax 301/622-3330, call 202/257-5446 or email firstname.lastname@example.org.

-Posted by Veterans Today on Dec 14 2012, With 0 Reads, Filed under Vet News.
+Posted by GPD on December 14, 2012, With 0 Reads, Filed under Veterans.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.